inBeat/inbeat-website/content/top-influencers/instagram/vegan/brazil/rio-de-janeiro/_index.md

 ---
-title: Top 10 Vegan Instagram Influencers In Rio De Janeiro In 2022
+title: Top 10 Vegan Instagram Influencers In Rio De Janeiro In 2023
 description: >-
-  Find top vegan Instagram influencers in Rio De Janeiro in 2022.
-Most popular hashtags: #vegan #brazil #riodejaneiro.
+  Find top vegan Instagram influencers in Rio De Janeiro in 2023.
+Most popular hashtags: #vegan #rj #tbt.
 platform: Instagram
-hits: 5
+hits: 6
-text_top: Discover the top-rated Instagram profiles on inBeat.
+text_top: Identify the most popular Instagram influencers on inBeat.
-text_bottom: inBeat has 5 Instagram influencers like this in Rio de Janeiro, Brazil for you to pitch.
+text_bottom: Our database aggregates 6 Instagram influencers like this in Rio de Janeiro, Brazil for you to pitch.
 profiles:
   - username: "bernardovillasboas"
     fullname: >-